raganwald-deprecated/homoiconic/2010/08/final.md

 **seek what he sought**

-Four years ago, [Elliotte Rusty Harold][elharo] claimed that methods should be *final by default*.
+Four years ago, [Rusty][elharo] claimed that methods should be *final by default*.
 I will not put words into Rusty's mouth, but he may have suggested that all methods be final by default so as to effectively impose the rule that "When you write a method, you are defining the implementation contract for the behaviour of this class and all of its subclasses."

 > Do not follow in the footsteps of the Sages.
 Seek what they sought.